isage/vixen/README.md

 * **Can i connect my Xbox 360 pad via charge'n'play?**
   No. Because it's more charge than play.
 It doesn't support data.
 You need wireless receiver.
 * **Does it support _insert controller name here_?**
-  Currently it supports plenty of x-input devices, original xbox devices (via xbox->usb adapter) and wired ds3 (or ds3 compatible).
+  Currently it supports plenty of x-input devices, original xbox devices (via xbox->usb adapter) and some wired HID gamepads.
 See [here](src/devicelist.c)
   If your device isn't in that list (or doesn't present itself as ds3 or xbox or xbox360 pad), see [that list](https://github.com/xboxdrv/xboxdrv/blob/stable/src/xpad_device.cpp#L29)
   If it's in that list - i can add support.
-If it isn't - i, most likely, can't without having such device.
+If it isn't - i, most likely, can't (yet) without having such device.
 * **Can i install it alongside another input plugin?**
   Generally that isn't recommended.
 Most input plugins (ds34vita/vitacontrol) hook same functions, conflicts will definitely arise.
+  You can use it with ds4touch/ds4motion.
 * **There's no guide/home/ps button on my pad**
   Use L+R+Start combo instead